skip to content

 The Idaho Volunteer Lawyers Program (IVLP) provides a safety net for low-income individuals and families in Idaho who require civil legal services and cannot afford to pay for them.
 IVLP recruits attorneys from local communities who volunteer their time and expertise to assist those in need.
 Volunteer attorneys provide legal advice and case representation in (mostly) family law cases and increase access to justice for low-income Idahoans through a variety of other IVLP projects.

-• Location of Volunteer Opportunity: Idaho
+• State(s) of Volunteer Opportunity: Idaho

 • Area of law: Consumer, Debt/Credit/Bankruptcy, Elder Law, Family & Juvenile, Immigration & Naturalization, Life Planning, Nonprofit Organizations, Veterans, Domestic Violence